hc-ai/hc-ai.github.io/content/podcast/24-09-09-HCAI-podcast-episode-9-human-centered-ai-mediated-communication-with-mor-naaman/index.md

 ---

-The ningth episode of the HCAI podcast in which we talk about how AI is impacting communication between people, online as well as offline, with [Mor Naaman](https://tech.cornell.edu/people/mor-naaman/).
+The ninth episode of the HCAI podcast in which we talk about how AI is impacting communication between people, online as well as offline, with [Mor Naaman](https://tech.cornell.edu/people/mor-naaman/).